odirk/blog/content/posts/2021/04/QnA.md

 &nbsp;

 ### Qual opinião você manteve por um tempo e depois mudou radicalmente?

+Religion being a generally bad thing overall.
+Obviously religion can be, and often is, a bad thing that does more harm than good.
+But what’s become more clear to me is that we’re a religious species, period, and while today’s prominent religions are certainly flawed, the political religions of history or today are often even worse.

+It just doesn’t seem like we’re a species that’s ready for widespread atheism quite yet.
+Until things change, traditional religions are probably more helpful than they are harmful.
+Still thinking about this one.

 Bem, é difícil de discutir isso porque os detalhes geralmente são bastante pessoais.